SlippingGittys-Discord-Themes/SlideToUnlock/README.md

 * Goosemod users
   * Available now on the the Module Store.
 ___
-### Notice: This theme is no longer considered my priority and will recive minimal to no updates for the long term.
+### Notice: Are you looking for similar themes to this?
+Check these out!

 Check out the following if you want themes like this, but with frequent development: